Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week4.md

 - Created and attached the policy, added the policy permission.
 - In the lambda clicked on Configuration and then VPC added my default with the security group, saved and refreshed the Lambda and it was attached.
 - Deleted users again in cognito, signed up got cofirmation code confirmed and it worked took me straight to the homepage, checked to see if the connection truly worked by checking the `db-connect prod` to see if the user was created.
 I had an error of "Did not findny relations", checked my CloudWatch gave an error "public.users does not exist".
-- After much stressful debugging of combing through my files found out I mistakenly omitted quotes in the schema path in the `schema-load` file and after making the correction everything worked.
+- After much debugging and combing through my files found out I mistakenly omitted quotation marks in the schema path in the `schema-load` file and after making the correction everything worked.

 ![cruddur](./assets/cruddur-confirmation.png)